shundhammer/qdirstat/doc/stats/Histograms-in-General.md

 How to handle the boundaries for its bucket is open to definition.
 A practicable definition would be to check for `start <= x < end`.

-The we go through all data and determine the bucket where each data point belongs.
+Then we go through all data and determine the bucket where each data point belongs.
 For that bucket, we increment its counter by one.